sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

   <tr><td><i>Action</i></td><td>&lt;Action&gt;</td><td>value1<br></td><td>value2</td><td>value3</td><td>value4</td></tr>
 </table>

+For now, the table contains all the combinations of conditions explicitly.
+Later we will look at ways to reduce the amount of combinations present in the table (and, thus, reducing the test of costing all the combinations).

 The chosen conditions should always be independent from one another.
 In this type of decision tables, the order of the conditions also do not matter, e.g., making `<Condition2>` true and `<Condition1>` false or making `<Condition1>` false and after that `<Condition2>` true, should result on the same outcome.
-(If the order does matter in some way, a state machine might be a better model.
+(If the order *does* matter in some way, a state machine might be a better model.
 We cover state machines later in this chapter.)

+Let us devise a first concrete decision table by means of an example.

+> **Requirement: Phone Subscription**
+>
-When choosing a phone subscription, there are a couple of options you could choose.
+> When choosing a phone subscription, there are a couple of options you could choose.
-Depending on these options a price per month is given.
+> Depending on these options a price per month is given.
-We consider the two options:
+> We consider the two options: international services, and auto-renewal.

-- International services
-- Auto-renewal
+> Taking international should increase the price per month.
+> Auto-renewal decreases the price per month.

-In the decision table these will be turned into conditions.
+In the decision table, international services and auto-renewal will be turned into conditions.
 True then corresponds to a chosen option and false corresponds to a option that is not chosen.
-Taking international should increase the price per month.
-Auto-renewal decreases the price per month.

 The decision tables is the following: